I was born on June 7, 1952 in Easton, PA, and grew up across the river in Phillipsburg, NJ. After graduating

 In the summer of 2008 I was laid off from the Sun-Sentinel and became a full-time writer.

-My essays and stories appeared in The Wilson Quarterly, Oxford American, American Scholar, Missouri Review, Los Angeles Review of Books,
+My work has appeared in The American Scholar, Wilson Quarterly, Oxford American, Missouri Review, Los Angeles Review of Books,

-came out in 2016.
-My memoir, Falling into Place: A Story of Love, Poland, and the Making of a Travel Writer, will be published in November.
+came out in 2016 and my memoir, Falling into Place: A Story of Love, Poland, and the Making of a Travel Writer, in 2023.

 Hania and I still live in Fort Lauderdale, where in my free time I play tennis, draw cartoons, and take photographs.